dcm4che-dockerfiles/logstash-dcm4chee/README.md

 #### `SSL_KEY_PASSWORD_FILE`

-Path to file containing the password of the SSL key used by the TLS listener.
+Password of the SSL key used by the TLS listener via file input (alternative to `SSL_KEY_PASSWORD`).
-If the file does not exist, it will be created containing the password specified by `SSL_KEY_PASSWORD`.
-Default value is `/tmp/key_password`.

 #### `SSL_VERIFY`